 Resting Metabolic Rate (RMR) Testing:

 - Description: Resting Metabolic Rate testing is an assessment of the amount of energy your body uses at rest each day to support bodily functions.
 In other words, it is the number of calories you expend in a day while resting to keep your heart and lungs working and to maintain your body temperature.
-Results of this test can give you information about your metabolism and the energy substrates your bodily primarily uses at rest.
+Results of this test can give you information about your metabolism and the amount of energy from fat and carbohydrates your bodily primarily uses at rest.
+No physical discomfort should be experienced during this test.
+For this test you will be asked to lay down on a table while wearing a plastic clear helmet for 15 minutes.
+No physical discomfort should be experienced during this test.
+There are no known risks associated with this technique.
 This information can be taken to a registered dietitian and used to address diet.

 - Test Guidelines: Bring a sweatshirt to keep your body warm.
 You will have to lay for 15-20 minutes in a laboratory at 70°F. Fasting conditions are preferable but you can have a light breakfast in the morning.